 Have you ever tried to solve something while your brain was spinning out of control?

 When you try to figure out a solution while feeling tense or emotional, it’ll worsen the situation.
 Don’t do anything when you’re stressed or upset.
 Otherwise, it’s like throwing yourself into the middle of a battlefield.

 Please take your time.

 3. Question your negative thoughts.

 Let’s say you wrote down that your trigger is, My partner asks, “What’s for dinner?”
-Your reactions: Why should I always be the one to figure out dinner? and you feel tense and heavy.
+Your reactions: Why should I always be the one to figure out dinner? and I feel tense and heavy in my chest.

 Simply ask yourself, Why?
 See where it goes.

 It might be easier to have a good friend ask you.
 Or imagine you’re chatting with her.
 She’s going to help you hone in on the root cause of your negative thought.

 You: Because I have so much to do.